Cody-Nicholson96/Non-Tech/Critical_Thinking/connotation.md

 ***

-###Secondary Connotation
+### Secondary Connotation
 -

-The range of furthur attributes that a thing is commonly assumed to possess
+The range of further attributes that a thing is commonly assumed to possess

 Example: